-Engineering takes creativity, imagination and great problem-solving abilities.
-Sylvan's Engineering courses in Minnesota give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
+It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
+With Sylvan's Engineering courses in Minnesota, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
 We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
-After all, it's so much easier to engage in learning if it happens to be great fun as well!
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+After all, there's no reason why learning can't be fun and engaging!

-Let's get creative!
-Our Engineering courses in Minnesota feature:
+Our fun, creative Engineering courses in Minnesota feature:

-- Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.
+- Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.

-- Teamwork: Students work with buddies, learning how to collaborate and build strong personal communication skills.
+- Teamwork: Students work together to complete tasks and improve their personal communication skills.

 - Regular emails: We know you want to stay up to date with your child's progress, so we'll email you photos and summaries after each session — as well as a special look ahead to the next project.